News

 Applications:

 This alloy meets the requirements for many applications like mining crusher liners and chute liners.
-Parts used in concrete and asphalt work are ideal for this alloy.
+It is very popular when used as augers, liners, elbows, volutes and impellers for concrete and aggregate processing

 Corrosion Resistance: